nathancharlesjones/simple-cli/README.md

 Demonstrates how to interpret single word commands such as "on" and "off" to control an LED.

 ### Read_ADC
 Demonstrates how to return a value when asked.
-Run the included PyQT script (after setting the COM port and baud rate correctly) to see a live graph of ADC values.
+Run the included PyQT script (after setting the COM port and baud rate correctly) to see a live graph of ADC values  (assuming you have a potentiometer or other analog voltage signal connected to the analog pin being read in the code).

 ## Command-plus-value
 Demonstrates how to interpret commands that may include a numeric value.
 These projects allow a person to modify a blinking LED's duty cycle and frequency in addition to being able to turn it on or off.